monirudashki/cv-angular/README.md

 This is my CV

-- responsible responsible for all devices
+- responsible for all devices
 - deploy with heroku link: https://cv-simeon-rudashki.herokuapp.com/

 - Home